viviaxenov/fpw/README.md

 # General case

-Solver for the general case can be found in `fpw.RAMSolver`, and the JAX implementation in `fpw.RAMSolverJAX`, with wrappers for operators in `fpw.utility`.
-This however is still TBD.
+Generalization of the approach to sampling arbitrary distribution with kernel-based methods can be found in the  [Fixed-Point Stein repo](https://github.com/viviaxenov/fps).